Did You Know You Have Two Types of Immune Systems?

 How Did We Get Here?
 A Brief History of Our Understanding of the Immune System

 Science began formulating theories about our immune system around the mid-19th century, at the same time that infectious diseases were discovered.
 Two competing positions emerged: Elie Metchnikoff, a Russian embryologist, hypothesized that cells called phagocytes engulfed and destroyed pathogens.
-This was the basis of what we now know as the innate immune system—cells and molecules that rush to the site of an infection as part of the body’s immediate and nonspecific response to an invader.
-At the same time, a German biologist, Paul Ehrlich, espoused the idea of antibodies in the blood—this came to be known as the adaptive immune system, which involves cells targeted to a specific pathogen, and maintains a ”memory” of invaders.
+This was the basis of what we now know as the innate immune system—cells and molecules that rush to the site of infection as part of the body’s immediate and nonspecific response to an invader.
+At the same time, a German biologist, Paul Ehrlich, espoused the idea of antibodies in the blood—this came to be known as the adaptive immune system, which involves cells targeted to a specific pathogen and maintains a ”memory” of invaders.

 Both scientists were correct, but Metchnikoff’s theory turned out to be a precursor to Ehrlich’s, as the adaptive immune system evolved after the innate immune system.
-It’s known as the “big bang of immunology,” and occured about 450 million years ago.
+It’s known as the “big bang of immunology,” and occurred about 450 million years ago.
 The two scientists shared a Nobel Prize for their discoveries, and the base of our understanding of the immune system was established.

 Am I Born With a “Good” or “Bad” Immune System?

 You’re not born with a “good” or “bad” immune system—immunity is plastic and your immune system can be supported in different ways.
 First and foremost, of course, is a healthy lifestyle—managing stress, getting proper exercise, and a good diet are all critical to a healthy immune response.